consistent-milk12/docs-md/generated_docs/walkdir/index.md

 - <span id="direntry-path"></span>`fn path(&self) -> &Path`

+  The full path that this entry represents.

+  The full path is created by joining the parents of this entry up to the

+  root initially given to `WalkDir::new` with the file name of this

+  entry.

+  Note that this *always* returns the path reported by the underlying

+  directory entry, even when symbolic links are followed.
+To get the

+  target path, use `path_is_symlink` to (cheaply) check if this entry

+  corresponds to a symbolic link, and `std::fs::read_link` to resolve

+  the target.

 - <span id="direntry-into-path"></span>`fn into_path(self) -> PathBuf`

+  The full path that this entry represents.

+  Analogous to [`path`](#path), but moves ownership of the path.

 - <span id="direntry-path-is-symlink"></span>`fn path_is_symlink(&self) -> bool`

+  Returns `true` if and only if this entry was created from a symbolic

+  link.
+This is unaffected by the `follow_links` setting.

+  When `true`, the value returned by the [`path`](#path) method is a

+  symbolic link name.
+To get the full target path, you must call

+  `std::fs::read_link(entry.path())`.

 - <span id="direntry-metadata"></span>`fn metadata(&self) -> Result<fs::Metadata>` — [`Result`](#result)

+  Return the metadata for the file that this entry points to.

+  This will follow symbolic links if and only if the [`WalkDir`](#walkdir) value

+  has `follow_links` enabled.

+  # Platform behavior

+  This always calls `std::fs::symlink_metadata`.

+  If this entry is a symbolic link and `follow_links` is enabled, then

+  `std::fs::metadata` is called instead.

+  # Errors

+  Similar to `std::fs::metadata`, returns errors for path values that

+  the program does not have permissions to access or if the path does not

+  exist.

 - <span id="direntry-metadata-internal"></span>`fn metadata_internal(&self) -> Result<fs::Metadata>` — [`Result`](#result)

 - <span id="direntry-file-type"></span>`fn file_type(&self) -> fs::FileType`

+  Return the file type for the file that this entry points to.

+  If this is a symbolic link and `follow_links` is `true`, then this

+  returns the type of the target.

+  This never makes any system calls.

 - <span id="direntry-file-name"></span>`fn file_name(&self) -> &OsStr`

+  Return the file name of this entry.

+  If this entry has no file name (e.g., `/`), then the full path is

+  returned.

 - <span id="direntry-depth"></span>`fn depth(&self) -> usize`

+  Returns the depth at which this entry was created relative to the root.

+  The smallest depth is `0` and always corresponds to the path given

+  to the `new` function on `WalkDir`.
+Its direct descendents have depth

+  `1`, and their descendents have depth `2`, and so on.

 - <span id="direntry-is-dir"></span>`fn is_dir(&self) -> bool`

+  Returns true if and only if this entry points to a directory.

 - <span id="direntry-from-entry"></span>`fn from_entry(depth: usize, ent: &fs::DirEntry) -> Result<DirEntry>` — [`Result`](#result)